GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 }
 ```

-After defining the interface for the `Service`, we create a `MonoBehavior` companion class in another script.
+After defining the interface for the `Service`, we create a `MonoBehaviour` companion class in another script.
 This script will be added as a component of a `GameObject` by the same name of the Service:

 ```csharp
 using UnityEngine;